Catholic Charities, 125 volunteers team up to feed homeless

 Mike Skudkis, a local construction contractor, said 2016 marks his fourth Christmas volunteering at Catholic Charities of Southern Nevada.

 He started volunteering on Christmas four years ago by providing and decorating Christmas trees.
-For the past few years he has also brought toys for kids.
+For the past few years he has also brought toys for children.

 There are more than 34,000 homeless people in Southern Nevada, according to a 2015 report by the Southern Nevada Regional Planning Coalition and Bitfocus Inc.